TwitchLib/TwitchLib/README.md

 ## About
 TwitchLib is a powerful C# library that allows for interaction with various Twitch services.
 Currently supported services are: chat and whisper, API's (v3, v5, helix, undocumented, and third party), PubSub event system, and Twitch Extensions.
 Below are the descriptions of the core components that make up TwitchLib.

-* **TwitchClient**: Handles chat and whisper Twitch services.
+* **[TwitchLib.Client](https://github.com/TwitchLib/TwitchLib.Client)**: Handles chat and whisper Twitch services.
 Complete with a suite of events that fire for virtually every piece of data received from Twitch.
+Supports Twitch Rooms.
 Helper methods also exist for replying to whispers or fetching moderator lists.
-* **TwitchAPI**: Complete coverage of v3, v5, and Helix endpoints.
+* **[TwitchLib.Api](https://github.com/TwitchLib/TwitchLib.Api)**: Complete coverage of v3, v5, and Helix endpoints.
 The API is now a singleton class.
 This class allows fetching all publically accessable data as well as modify Twitch services like profiles and streams.
-* **TwitchPubSub**: Supports all documented Twitch PubSub topics as well as a few undocumented ones.
+* **[TwitchLib.PubSub](https://github.com/TwitchLib/TwitchLib.PubSub)**: Supports all documented Twitch PubSub topics as well as a few undocumented ones.
-* **TwitchLib.Extension**: EBS implementation for validating requests, interacting with extension via PubSub and calling Extension endpoints.
+* **[TwitchLib.Extension](https://github.com/TwitchLib/TwitchLib.Extension)**: EBS implementation for validating requests, interacting with extension via PubSub and calling Extension endpoints.
+* **[TwitchLib.Unity](https://github.com/TwitchLib/TwitchLib.Unity)**: Unity wrapper system for TwitchLib to allow easy usage of TwitchLib in Unity projects!

 ## Features
-* **TwitchClient**:
+* **TwitchLib.Client**:
     * Send formatted or raw messages to Twitch
     * Chat and Whisper command detection and parsing
+    * Supports Twitch Rooms
     * Helper methods
         * Timeout, ban, unban users
         * Change chat color and clear chat